oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ## Create a Secured Microservice with Okta Authentication

-Let's build a simple microservice that returns the total count of a Github code search by keyword.
-The third-party service in this example is [Github REST API](https://docs.github.com/en/rest).
+Let's build a simple microservice that returns the total count of a GitHub code search by keyword.
+The third-party service in this example is [GitHub REST API](https://docs.github.com/en/rest).
 Start by creating a microservice application using Spring Initializr and HTTPie.
 In a terminal window, request a Spring Boot Maven project with `webflux` for reactive, `okta` for security and `lombok`:

 ```shell